lu-tian-29840/A-Biological-Embodiment-of-Caregiving/README.md

-# A Biological Embodiment of Caregiving
+# Code for A Biological Embodiment of Caregiving: A Longitudinal Study of Transitions and Gender Differences in Epigenetic Aging
 This repository contains R scripts that reproduce analyses for the project *A Biological Embodiment of Caregiving*.
 The code is organized into four scripts that should be run in sequence:

 1. **1_Data prepare.R** – prepares the analysis dataset and derives variables.